harrisonized/harrisonized.github.io/_posts/2019-05-30-analyzing-yelp-reviews-for-climbing-gyms-nlp.md

 ## **Exploratory Data Analysis**

-To understand what data I would be working with, I made some simple visualizations and learned the following facts..
+To understand what data I would be working with, I made some simple visualizations and learned the following facts.

 1. The total number of reviews had been declining in the last three years.
 In my opinion, the most-likely reason is that new visitors do not feel the need to add more reviews to the already-existing corpus.